 Grammarly wouldn’t exist without our users.
 That’s why we’re starting an ongoing series to highlight users who do great things with communication — with Grammarly by their side.

 This month, as part of #writeproud, we’re highlighting Jeanette Stock, founder of Venture Out.

 “Grammarly allows me to get those communications out and feel confident that I’m putting my best foot forward.
 Grammarly is like a little superpower, especially when I need to be at 110%.”

-In 2016, Jeanette Stock started Venture Out: Canada’s first conference for LGBTQ students and young professionals interested in careers in tech and entrepreneurship.
+In 2016, Jeanette Stock started Venture Out: Canada’s first conference for LGBTQIA+ students and young professionals interested in careers in tech and entrepreneurship.
 What started on the back of a napkin in 2016 has grown into a 1,500-person community supported by volunteers from Canada’s tech industry.
-Jeanette and her team’s goal is to build an LGBTQ tech and entrepreneurship community and create a more diverse and inclusive future.
+Jeanette and her team’s goal is to build an LGBTQIA+ tech and entrepreneurship community and create a more diverse and inclusive future.

 Jeanette loves hearing people’s stories, and it has been a guiding passion in her career.
 She was quick to quote a Canadian author Thomas King: “The truth about stories is that is all we are.”

 In university, she switched from human biology to an English major, wanting to learn more about people than what’s inside of them.
 After university, Jeanette worked for a nonprofit that grew from six to 13 people.
 She then joined Pressly, a content SaaS product, and developed their marketing and customer storytelling initiatives.
 Today, she works at Highline, a corporate innovation consultancy looking to help companies build innovative teams.
 But she wanted to find, or create if necessary, a community of folks like her.
 Venture Out was born.